Guide to Buying a Puppy

 Ask what the breeder’s policy is on any health problems that may arise in a puppy soon after purchase, or genetic problems that may arise much later.
 A good breeder will ask to be kept informed of all relevant health issues and will take these into account in future breeding plans.
 Check if the puppies come with free temporary pet insurance.

-All the above applies if you buy a puppy from a commercial breeder.
-In addition, you should check the accommodation and welfare of the adult dogs which are being used for breeding.
+All the above applies regardless of the type of breeder you buy your puppy from (ie, an unlicensed breeder who breeds less than three litters of puppies a year or a local authority licensed breeder who breeds more than three litters a year).
+In addition, you should check the accommodation and welfare of the adult dogs who are being used for breeding.
 If you are not allowed to see the living quarters of the adult dogs, walk away.

 Do not take children on an initial visit to the breeder